Save the planet

 However small the part you play in recycling, when combined with the efforts of everybody else playing their part: it makes a huge difference on a global scale.

-• A good place to begin, is to get the family actively involved.
+• A good place to begin, is to get the family actively involved

-• Rewards for the younger ones maybe, to get things underway.
+• Rewards for the younger ones maybe, to get things underway

-• It’s about adopting good sound practices, until they become second nature.
+• It’s about adopting good sound practices, until they become second nature

 I understand most schools these days have programs to teach the benefits of recycling so it would be a good idea to check on their advice.

-Many people believe that it’s a hard undertaking to coordinate a recycling centre at home;
+Many people believe that it’s a hard undertaking to coordinate a recycling center at home; but with some creativity and planning it can be fairly easy to do.

 Just think how much better you will feel about yourself, playing your part to take care of the environment and maybe helping to save the planet for the future generations still to come.

-1. Nikunj says:
+Nikunj

 Have a contest to see which class (freshman, shompoores, juniors seniors) can collect the most recycling.Have designated days to clean up the environment, whether that’s the school, a park or the city.Have mini exhibits about recylcing and sustainabilty they could be rotated every month or so could be featured in the office, library, display cases, etc.Have fundraisers (barbeques, bake sales, etc.) with zero waste (they make paper plates utensils made from corn that biodegrade) to raise money for things like recycling bins.Hold recycling drives on certain days for things like plastic bottles to old cell phones ink cartidges.Hand out energy efficient light bulbs like CFLs LEDs.Participate in rallies to raise awareness.Plant native drought-resistant trees, flowers shrubs at your school around the community to cut down water costs.Do composting at your school do outreach programs/classes to educate the community.Plant a fruit/vegetable garden at your school to encourage others to grow their own food eat more fruits vegetables.
 Students could also be allowed to pick their own to make salads such.Good luck with all your efforts.
 Was this answer helpful?

-Leave a Comment
+Leave a comment: